-Jason Hart is in his third season as an assistant coach at USC, hired by Andy Enfield on April 12, 2013.
+Jason Hart is in his fourth season as an assistant coach at USC, hired by Andy Enfield on April 12, 2013.

 Hart is a Southern California native who attended Inglewood and Westchester High schools in Los Angeles, and then went on to star four seasons at Syracuse, playing two seasons with fellow USC assistant coach Tony Bland.

 Hart served as an assistant coach at Pepperdine for the 2013 season and the year before he was the head coach at Taft High in Woodland Hills, Calif.